lab1092/blender-manual_ja/manual/interface/window_system/arranging_frames.rst

 for instance, if you have multiple monitors and want them to show different information on the same instance of Blender.

-All you need to do is :kbd:`shift-Lmb` on a frame splitter, and drag slightly.
+All you need to do is :kbd:`Shift-LMB` on a frame splitter, and drag slightly.
 A new window pops up, with its maximize, minimize, close and other buttons (depending on your platform), containing a single frame with a duplicate of the initial window on which you performed the operation.